This statement explains what information we gather when you visit our website and lets you know how this information is used and protected.

 Specialist applications, including the MyEssex portals and e-learning tools, such as Moodle, Perception and OCS gather user data specific to their intended purpose.
 Data gathered by these applications includes user identifiers, tracking information, user contributions (e.g. on discussion forums, submitted essay content and assessment answers).

-Data relating to web server requests are used for completion of the current activity (e.g. a request to view a web page), and are subsequently stored in log files, which are later processed to provide statistical information about usage, load on servers, traffic patterns, troubleshooting, incident investigation, etc.
+Data relating to web server requests are used for completion of the current activity (e.g. a request to view a web page), and are subsequently stored in log files, which are later processed to provide statistical information about, for example, usage, load on servers, traffic patterns, troubleshooting, and incident investigation.

 These data are also recorded by Google Analytics which is used by the University to report on web traffic on its sites.
 Analysis of web usage may be used for: systems and performance monitoring; research; marketing (e.g. analysis of demographic information and user behaviour).
 Information gathered by specialist applications such as e-learning tools and portals will be used to support the function and management of those applications.
 Information gathered will not be used to contact users, except where consent has been explicitly given or where security incidents are under investigation.

-Where data is passed to third parties, it is done so in compliance with the Data Protection Act 2018.
+Where data is passed to third parties, it is done so in compliance with Data Protection law.

 Anonymised usage data may be provided in publicly-available web statistics; any such data cannot be traced to individual users.

 We have retention schedules that set out how long we keep information of all types.
 If we have to transfer any of your personal data outside the European Economic Area (EEA) we ensure the receiving country or organisation is deemed to have adequate data protection provision.
 Where a country or organisation does not have adequate protections we will put safeguards in place.
 Details of these safeguards can be provided to you upon request.